john-doherty/express-batch-requests/README.md

 ## Request

 Requests are executed in parallel by default, to execute them in series add `executeInSeries: true`.

-To include the original request object with each result, add `includeRequestsInResponse: true`.
+Likewise, to include the original request object with each result add `includeRequestsInResponse: true` to the request.

 ```json
 {